GoogleCloudPlatform/community/tutorials/compute-quickstart.md

 ## Set up the backend instance

+In this section, you install a MongoDB database on the backend instance to save your data.

 ### Connect to the instance

-Enter the following command to connect to the VM:
+Connect to the VM using SSH:

 ```bash
 gcloud compute --project "{{project-id}}" ssh --zone [backend-zone] [backend-name]